hppy97/Youtube_Fetch_Api/README.md

 ## Project Detail

 - I utilized the power of Django to bring this project to life, utilizing the latest asynchronous views for optimal performance.
-- To organize the project, I created an "api" app within the Django project, and within that app, I enabled the use of the latest async features in Django.
+- To organize the project, I created an "YouTube_Browse" app within the Django project, and within that app, I enabled the use of the latest async features in Django.
 - Additionally, I crafted a model for "videos" that includes a GET API, allowing for easy retrieval of stored video data sorted by the published date and  time in descending order.

 ## Screenshots